History of Tel Aviv in Timeline

 In 2011, Tel Aviv had an unemployment rate of 4.4 percent.

-In 2011, Tel Aviv hosted its first fashion week since the 1980s, marking a resurgence in the city's fashion scene.
-Italian designer Roberto Cavalli was a guest of honor.
+In 2011, Tel Aviv hosted its first fashion week since the 1980s, with Italian designer Roberto Cavalli as a guest of honor.

-On 21 November 2012, during Operation Pillar of Defense, the Tel Aviv area was targeted by rockets for the first time since the Gulf War.
+On 21 November 2012, during Operation Pillar of Defense, Tel Aviv was targeted by rockets, and air raid sirens sounded for the first time since the Gulf War.
+All of the rockets either missed populated areas or were shot down by an Iron Dome defense battery.
 A bomb blast on a bus wounded at least 28 civilians.

-In December 2012, Tel Aviv was ranked second on a list of top places to found a high tech startup company.
+In December 2012, Tel Aviv was ranked second on a list of top places to found a high tech startup company, just behind Silicon Valley.

-By 2012, 28 percent of the city's population was aged between 20 and 34 years old, marking a shift in the demographic profile.
+By 2012, 28 percent of Tel Aviv's population was aged between 20 and 34 years old.
+By 2012 the city was running a budget surplus and maintained a credit rating of AAA+.

-In 2013, Absolut Vodka introduced a specially designed bottle dedicated to Tel Aviv as part of its international cities series, recognizing the city's vibrant nightlife.
+In 2013, Absolut Vodka introduced a specially designed bottle dedicated to Tel Aviv as part of its international cities series.

-In 2013, Tel Aviv was ranked the second-most innovative city in the world, behind Medellín.
+In 2013, Tel Aviv was ranked the second-most innovative city in the world.

 2014: Tel Aviv unemployment rate